jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W1.md

 3. Insert the SD card into a **card reader** connected to your computer.
 4. Open the SD card folder and locate the **DCIM** folder.
 5. Copy your images to a clearly named folder on

+📌 *Always save your photos in your computer after a day of work.*

 ---